michalspano/jormungandr/docs/user-manual.md

 Instead of using the `W`, `A`, `S`, `D` keys, the user can also use the `UP`, `LEFT`, `DOWN`, `RIGHT` arrow keys respectively.

 The goal of the game is to eat as much food as possible.
 The snake's length increases by one unit for each food eaten.
 The snake's length is limited by the game's board.
 If the snake's length reaches the maximum length of the game's board, the snake dies.
-The snake dies if it hits an obstacle, i.e., a _'Tron'_.
+The snake dies if it hits an enemy, i.e., a _'Tron'_ or the obstacles.
 Furthermore, the snake dies if it hits itself.
 Ultimately, the snake dies if it hits the game's board's boundaries, i.e., the walls.

 Upon eating the __consumable__, the score of the player is incremented by a single unit.
 Moreover, a new __consumable__ is generated on the game's board.
 The __consumable__ is generated at a random position on the game's board.
 The __consumable__ is generated at a position where there is no __snake__ part, no _'Tron'_ and no obstacle; hence, the __consumable__ is generated at a position where the snake can eat it.
 Simultaneously, the position of the enemies, i.e _'Trons'_ is randomly changed.